 Our next installment will discuss the Zebley farm and its connection with the borough.

-This post is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis, and appeared in the March 31, 1959 issue of the North Penn Reporter.
+Thispost is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis.
+The article appeared in its original form in the March 31, 1959 issue of the North Penn Reporter.

 In 1925 Keystone Developing Company purchased and subdivided the 100-acre Gordon tract in Upper Gwynedd Township.
 The half-mile long southeast boundary line of the property butted up against the borough of North Wales.
 Keystone Developing Company wasted no time in carving the property into a grid of paper streets and hundreds of building lots to sell to prospective homeowners and investors.
 The nearby attractions of the neighboring borough, and the opportunity to commute by way of the electric trolley cars on Sumneytown Pike, were selling features.